<- All articles

 12. Voter Outreach

-Action tip: Request a plan of action from each of your outreach managers, i.e., your campaign manager, field director and digital director.
-Each plan should be based on the number of weeks to election day.
+Action tip: Obtain action plans from your outreach managers (campaign manager, field director, digital director) based on the remaining weeks until election day.

 13. Public Appearances